pongker/excel_hub/README.md

-# It is a display for date collection and content edit.
+# It is a display for abilities about date collection and content edit.